Hand and Microsurgery Fellowship Program

 The mission of our fellowship is to train the next generation of leaders in hand surgery.
 We provide a comprehensive program that will graduate thoughtful and technically-excellent surgeons, with training that will serve our alumni in all practice environments.
 Our faculty have a notable track record of mentoring and sponsoring our alumni for future opportunities in leadership and research.

-Our fellowship is ACGME-accredited with 3 fellows in each class.
+Our fellowship is directed by Christopher Dy, MD, MPH, and is ACGME-accredited with 3 fellows in each class.
 We welcome applications from trainees who are completing training in plastic surgery, orthopedic surgery and general surgery.
 The fellowship begins on August 1 and ends on July 31 of each academic year.
 All fellowship spots are filled through the National Resident Match Programs and all applications must be filed through the ASSH Fellowship System.

 What Makes Us Special